isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

-When enabled, information relevant to the DHCPv6 query (e.g. REQUEST, RENEW, or REBIND) asking for the lease is added into the lease's user-context as a map element labeled "ISC".
-Currently the information contained in the map will be a list of relays, one for each relay message layer that encloses the client query.
-Other values may be added at a future date.
-The lease's user-context for a two-hop query might look something like this (shown pretty-printed for clarity):
+When set to "true", information relevant to the DHCPv6 query (e.g. REQUEST, RENEW, or REBIND) asking for the lease is added into the lease's ``user-context`` as a map element labeled "ISC".
+Currently, the information contained in the map is a list of relays, one for each relay message layer that encloses the client query.
+The lease's
+``user-context`` for a two-hop query might look something like this (shown pretty-printed for clarity):

 ::